 Remember, too, to terminate other insurance policies as necessary.
-This could include anything from health insurance to home, auto, renter’s or other policies.
-Any claim form will require a copy of the death certificate.
+This could include anything from health insurance to home, auto, renter’s insurance or other policies.
+When a loved one dies, any claim form will require a copy of the death certificate.

-Often, the funeral director will notify Social Security of your loved one’s passing, but it never hurts to double check.
-You’ll also want to notify Medicare, Veterans Affairs or any other agency that had provided benefits to your loved one.
+The funeral director will often notify Social Security of your loved one’s passing, but you may want to double-check.
+You’ll also need to notify Medicare, Veterans Affairs or any other agency that had provided benefits to your loved one.
 If notification isn’t made and payments do not stop, you may need to go through a lengthy and complicated repayment process.
 Spouses and other dependents of the deceased are often eligible to receive survivors’ benefits, so be sure to ask when you talk to the agencies.

 Contact the Department of Motor Vehicles to cancel a license and voter registration, and the post office to decide where to forward the deceased’s mail.
-Whoever receives the mail can then determine which subscriptions or accounts need to be canceled.
+The person who receives the mail can then determine which subscriptions or accounts need to be canceled.

 To help prevent identity theft, notify the major credit reporting agencies (Equifax, Experian, TransUnion) of the death and provide them with copies of the death certificate.
-Periodically check your loved one’s credit report to make sure fraudulent accounts have not been opened; if they have been, notify the agencies and authorities.
+Make a plan to periodically check your loved one’s credit report to make sure fraudulent accounts have not been opened; if they have been, notify the agencies and authorities.